 Gabrielle Powell | Basket Maker

-The craft of making beautiful basketry is a humble occupation and it is one of the oldest crafts practised by women around the world.
+The craft of making beautiful basketry and ceramics are both humble occupations and they are amongst the oldest crafts practised around the world.

 Since 2005 I have moved away from ceramics with enthusiasm into textiles and basketry, inspired to make baskets professionally.
 For me, basketry is a therapeutic un-wind from my busy work life as a community welfare worker.
 I stitch the thoughts of each day into my baskets and enjoy experimenting and developing my skills along the way.